 Energy Farm Biomass Boiler

 In 2016, iSEE secured funding for a 198 kW biomass boiler to be installed at the Illinois Energy Farm.
-The boiler, which arrived in December and was expected to begin heating the farm’s main greenhouse in January 2017, will burn part of the farm’s energy crop harvest to heat the water that will be piped through the facility.
+The boiler, which arrived in December and was officially declared operational with a ribbon cutting ceremony in June 2017, will heat the farm’s main greenhouse by burning part of the farm’s energy crop harvest to heat the water that will be piped through the facility.

 In this greenhouse, researchers study energy crops from tropical climates — a climate that is expensive to recreate using propane in the middle of Illinois’ winter months.
 Read the full news release on the boiler >>>